-Disease + causal organism Occurrence Damage Prevention/Control References Guignardia musae WA.
-In 2013 it was detected in Cavendish in the NT. subsequent withering and death eradication program is underway in the NT.
-2016) Banana Streak Disease: the virus banana streak virus (BSV) Minor importance in Cavendish and Lady finger in Qld, more serious in newer hybrid cultivars.
-Inthese viral genome becomes incorporatied in to banana genome and is carried latently, can emerge to produce infections.
+Disease + causal organism Occurrence Damage Prevention/Control References valleys of northern NSW but has not been detected in WA, the NT, North Qld or the Coffs Harbour region of NSW quarantine restrictions to prevent movement of contaminated planting material.
+2016a; QDAF and HIA, 2018c, d, b, a; WA DPIRD, 2018; Business Queensland, 2019a; Vézina et al., 2020a; Control of banana aphids is recommended.
+The NSW Plant Diseases (Banana Bunchy Top Virus and Panama Disease) Order 2013 requires aphid treatment and destroying of affected plant material.
+PHA, 2021e) Banana Streak Disease: the virus banana streak virus (BSV) Minor importance in Cavendish and Lady finger in Qld, more serious in newer hybrid cultivars.
+In these, viral genome becomes incorporated into banana genome and is carried latently, can emerge to produce infections.
 Variable can disappear and reappear.
 Commonly chlorotic and necrotic streaks, symptoms can include splitting of leaf sheaths and pseudostems and bunch effects.
 Plantings of BSV free material; quarantine restrictions.
-(Grice et al. 2009)
+(Grice et al., 2009; QDAF and HIA, 2018a, d, b, c; Vézina, 2019)